e280/authlocal/README.md

 ```
 - You can verify claims on the clientside or serverside.
 - You must specify what `appOrigins` you expect to receive claims from (this prevents phishing attacks).

+### How are claims secure?

+Authlocal gives your app a login session keypair, and a proof token signed by the user's identity keypair.

+Your frontend can then create a claim — like *"user orders a large pizza"* — signed by the session keypair.

+Your server verifies the proof, then the claim — proving the user authorized the session, and the session authorized the claim.

 <br/>